carissaco/devops-hw8/README.md

   - <img width="1386" height="396" alt="image" src="https://github.com/user-attachments/assets/7b6cfd61-55cf-4b3d-b054-70593cb5498a" />
 - chmod 600 your key so that only you have permission to read/write the file: `chmod 600 ~/.ssh/<your-private-key>`
 - verify Ansible is installed on the controller: `ansible --version`
-- ssh into each ubuntu host and accept the host key. `ssh -i ~/.ssh/id_ed25519_hw8 ubuntu@<your-ubuntu-private-ip>`.
+- ssh into each ubuntu host and accept the host key. `ssh -i ~/.ssh/<your-private-ssh-key-name> ubuntu@<your-ubuntu-private-ip>`.
 Do this for all 3 of your ubuntu hosts.
+- you may also need to ssh into the amazon linux hosts and accept the host keys as well.
+If so, run `ssh -i ~/.ssh/<your-private-key-name> ec2-user@<amazon-linux-private-ip>` for all 3 amazon linux instances.
 - run the playbook: `ansible-playbook -i inventory.ini playbook.yml --private-key ~/.ssh/<your-private-key>`.
 Your output should show which playbook tasks were complete along with a recap at the end.
   - <img width="1915" height="930" alt="image" src="https://github.com/user-attachments/assets/4cc8602d-1c39-4c2c-a3b5-73c6f5380d0a" />
   - <img width="1908" height="932" alt="image" src="https://github.com/user-attachments/assets/19e8442b-9f4d-4d27-b92b-1c5813a8361d" />